CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 **Coherent Uniform Grid-based Search**

-In additional to sorting the boid index, pos and vel arrays are also rearranged to match the sorted order for fast retrieval.
+In additional to sorting the boid index, pos and vel arrays are also rearranged to match the sorted order for fast read/write.